Home > Undergraduate > Academics > Certificates > Supply Chain Management

 - BUSSCM 1735 Engineering and Business Collaboration in India: Product Innovation and Value Chains (3 credits) - offered infrequently, requires international travel at an additional cost

-- BUSSCM 1785 Field Projects in Global Supply Chains (3 credits) - does not require international travel
+- BUSSPP 1740 Global Strategy and Competitive Advantage (3 credits) - does not require international travel

 - ENGR 1600 Global Innovation and Technology (3 credits) - offered during spring term, requires international travel to China at an additional cost.